eafit-apolo/apolo-users/docs/source/software/monitoring/sensu/sensu-0.26.5/plugins/cpu-load.rst

 Sensu Plugin - CPU Load
 =========================

-Checks the average CPU load in the last 1, 5 and 15 minutes, stablishing a warning and a caution treshold for each one of these time intervals.
+Checks the average CPU load in the last 1, 5 and 15 minutes, establishing a warning and a caution threshold for each one of these time intervals.

 .. contents::